 No sales will be made in person at the licensed premises and members of the public will not be permitted to attend the premises to place or collect their orders.
-Liquor will be stored in a warehouse at Prestons.
+Liquor is currently stored at Erskine Park, but the location may change based on commercial arrangements, lease terms, or agreements.